CharlieKerfoot/CharlieKerfoot.github.io/_posts/digimon.md

 |4     |Botamon|Baby|Free|Neutral|2|0|690|68|77|95|76|61|
 |5     |Poyomon|Baby|Free|Neutral|2|0|540|98|54|59|95|86|

-Using this dataset, I had to answer three different question addressing different stats and traits of the Digimon.
-I exclusively used python built-in functions as well as the csv module to implement my code.
+Using this dataset, I had to answer three different questions addressing the different stats and traits of the Digimon.
+I exclusively used python built-in functions as well as the CSV module to implement my code.

 ## 1. What is the average HP of all the Digimon?

-Looking at the dataset, each digimon had an HP value, which could simply be summed to create a total and then divided by the number of digimons to find the average.
+Looking at the dataset, each Digimon had an HP value, which could simply be summed to create a total and then divided by the number of Digimon to find the average.
 With this in mind, I had two main ways to solve this problem:

 ### A concise, one-line solution that just printed out the answer